-Hoyt Trail is a 1.6 mile heavily trafficked out and back trail located near Nevada City, CA that features a river and is rated as moderate.
+Hoyt Trail is a 1.6 mile heavily trafficked out and back trail located near Nevada City, California that features a river and is rated as moderate.
 The trail is primarily used for hiking and is accessible from January until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash